anthonyec/bigscreen/docs/build_script.md

 - `darwin` - macOS 64bit
 - `win32` - Windows 32/64bit

-By defaultm the build script will build for the platform you are running it on.
+By default the build script will build for the platform you are running it on.
 To specfically choose one, use the  `--platform` or `-p` CLI argument.

 ```bash
 # macOS